-Effective January 9, 2020, we entered into a letter agreement, or the Interim CEO Agreement, with Gail S. Page with respect to her appointment to serve as our Interim Chief Executive Officer.
+Effective January 9, 2020 and amended on June 16, 2020, we entered into a letter agreement, or the Interim CEO Agreement, with Gail S. Page with respect to her appointment to serve as our Interim Chief Executive Officer.
 The Interim CEO Agreement provided for the at-will employment of Ms. Page as our Interim Chief Executive Officer for a term that expired on March 16, 2020, when Richard L. Eberly began serving as our Chief Executive Officer and President.
 Under the terms of the Interim CEO Agreement, we agreed to pay Ms. Page a base salary at an annualized rate of \$460,000 during the term of her service and we granted to her, under our 2019 Omnibus Incentive Plan, a total of 30,864 restricted shares of common stock, which shares vested when Mr. Eberly began serving as our Chief Executive Officer and President.
-In addition, in the Interim CEO Agreement Ms. Page agreed to make herself reasonably available to consult with our representatives on transition matters for a period of 60 days following the end of the term of the Interim CEO Agreement, for which she received transition service fees totaling approximately \$77,000 for the 60-day period from March 17, 2020 through May 15, 2020.
+Ms. Page also received a bonus of \$150,000 for her performance, including her assistance in identifying and recruiting Mr. Eberly as Chief Executive Officer without our having to retain an executive search firm.
+In addition, in the Interim CEO Agreement Ms. Page agreed to make herself reasonably available to consult with our representatives on transition matters for a period extending through June 14, 2020 following the end of the term of the Interim CEO Agreement, for which she received transition service fees totaling approximately \$113,000.